Installation instructions¶

 If you want your own copy of the software, compiled and tested on your platform, then you first need to install Python 3.
 Note that we work on the Python 3 version but it is not ready yet.

-Instead of using the Python 3 that comes with your system we recommend to install one of these distributions - later it will miminize the issues of cross-compiled packages.
+Instead of using the Python 3 that comes with your system, we recommend installing one of these distributions - later, it will minimize the issues of cross-compiled packages.

 Installation of liboptv and Python bindings¶